AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Pilot Observation

-\textbf{Observation 1: Semantic negligence is prevalent in TI2V models.} As summarized in Table~\ref{tab:omitI2V-benchmark-main}, state-of-the-art methods often preserve the source image semantics instead of implementing the requested changes, indicating a misalignment between the textual instruction and the generated video.
+\textbf{Observation 1: Semantic negligence is prevalent in TI2V.} As summarized in Table~\ref{tab:omitI2V-benchmark-main}, state-of-the-art methods often preserve the reference image semantics instead of implementing the requested changes, indicating a misalignment between the textual instruction and the generated video.

-\textbf{Observation 2: Image perturbations can modulate attention and improve semantic fidelity.} In a pilot study with FramePack F1~\citep{zhang2025packing}, a slight Gaussian blur applied to the reference image reshapes the attention patterns. { Qualitatively, Figure~\ref{fig: pilot_fig} shows that blur sharpens the separation between foreground and background and leads to more faithful action rendering.
-Quantitatively, we analyze attention on 30 sampled OmitI2V examples and compare attention statistics before and after blur.
-We measure (i) the average cross-attention strength from video queries to text tokens and to image tokens, and (ii) the entropy of the conditioning block (text + image tokens).
-Across samples, Gaussian blur consistently \emph{increases} video$\to$text cross-attention scores, \emph{decreases} attention to background image regions, and \emph{reduces} the conditioning-block entropy (i.e., $H_{\text{blur}}/H_{\text{clean}}<1$), indicating sharper and more focused attention toward prompt-relevant tokens.}

-Motivated by these observations, we hypothesize that modulating attention can mitigate semantic negligence, while not precluding alternative explanations (e.g., capacity limits or training bias).
-However, steering attention by editing the inputs is impractical: image edits often degrade image quality. \textbf{This leads to our central question:} \emph{Can we directly modulate the model’s attention, without modifying the original inputs, to improve semantic alignment while preserving visual fidelity?}